 To your utter dismay, these panels’ own a massive shortcoming.
 They don’t work after day-time.
 Big mess up!
 Actually not, save charges with batteries and gracefully, the controller has auto-detect feature that can select itself from 12v or 24v battery.
 In case, you join only 1 solar panel, 12v battery should be the thing, and the 24v one is applicable for 2 panels.

 Wiring systems are specified clearly.
 For instance, the red one is for all positive joints, black wire takes care of the battery negative and so on.
 Now, here’s a list of what you need to purchase separately- connector kit or electric wires, a pole or tower and batteries (available at Amazon as well as your nearest store).
-Considering its highs and lows, the master combination of this solar and wind at such a great price is highly recommended.

 Popsport has brought good news for those who were craving for a noise free wind turbine till date.
-Their 400W Hybrid Wind Turbine produces less vibration which limits the noise level if not ensures a fully sound-proof environ.
+Their 400W Hybrid Wind Turbine produces less vibration which limits the noise level if not ensures a fully sound-proof environment.

 In performance metrics, it is second to none.
 Whereas other turbines need almost a strong blow to make them begin rotating, it starts working at only 2.5m per second wind speed.